Surgical Pathology Fellowship

 - Laleh Hakima, DO – Cytopathology; gastrointestinal and bone/soft tissue pathology

 - Alina Iuga, MD — Gastrointestinal and liver pathology

 - Steven Johnson, MD – Head and neck, thoracic, and genitourinary pathology

-- Amy Lilly, MD – Head and neck, thoracic, gastrointestinal, and pediatric pathology
+- Amy Brownlee, MD – Head and neck, thoracic, gastrointestinal, and pediatric pathology

 - Susan J. Maygarden, MD — Urologic, ENT, endocrine, and lung pathology